Computer Science 101 Fall 2023 (CMPSC 101.00)¶

 Scheduling Office Hours

-To schedule a meeting with the course instructor during his office hours, please visit the schedule page of his web site and click the "Schedule an Appointment" link at the top of the page.
-Now you can schedule an appointment by clicking a suitable box in Google Calendar and then reserving an open time slot.
+To schedule a meeting with the course instructor during office hours, please visit the Google Calendar for Office Hours.
+You can schedule an appointment by clicking a suitable box in Google Calendar and then reserving an open time slot.
 At this point, the details about your chosen appointment will appear in both your Google Calendar and the instructor's Google Calendar.
 Please arrive five minutes in advance for your meeting and be aware that, by necessity, the meeting before yours may sometimes run late.

 Course Meeting Schedule¶